 This past Sunday I let my guard down.
 I told the family to saddle up.
-We were going shopping!
+We were going shopping.
+Time for a little retail therapy!

 My spark was lit by the realization that we didn’t have enough Christmas decorations.
 Bizarre.
 Here I am, a supposed minimalist, and the first thing that pops into my head after decking out the living room is to go buy more crap.
 Tsk tsk tsk!